by Colleen, Simon, Craig

-On Easter Sunday April 1st 2018.
-We had left Haliburton village about 7:30 pm.
+On Easter Sunday we had left Haliburton village about 7:30 pm.
 Traveling down highway 21, about 7-10 minutes out of the town, We encountered a big cat cross the 2 lane highway from west to east side about 50 feet ahead.
 I immediately braked and could not believe the size of this cat!
 I have spent my life visiting up here and have never seen anything like it.
 This large reddish brown cat with a boxy head, muscular lean body and a long tail.
 I came home to Google and found a picture of the cat I saw...seems like it was a cougar.

 Too add to our sighting in disbelief we encounter bambi crossing east to west 20 -30 feet infront of us about a kilometer after crossing paths with the cat.